Header simple bg

 To verify your request, you must provide sufficient information to allow us to reasonably verify you are the person about whom we collected Personal Information, and you must describe your request with sufficient detail to allow us to properly understand, evaluate, and respond to your request.

-When we receive your request to exercise your rights: (a) we will acknowledge receipt of your request; (b) we will try to match the information you provide in making the request with information we may maintain about you; and (c) we may ask you to provide additional information to verify your identity, including Personal Information.
-Dynatrace considers various factors when determining how to verify your identity, such as the sensitivity and value of the data, the risk of harm, the likelihood of fraud.
+When we receive your request to exercise your rights: (a) we will acknowledge receipt of your request; (b) we will try to match the information you provide in making such request with information we may maintain about you; and (c) we may ask you to provide additional information to verify your identity, including Personal Information.
+Dynatrace considers various factors when determining how to verify your identity, such as the sensitivity and value of the data, the risk of harm, and the likelihood of fraud.